Toward quantum-noise-limited interferometric measurements of optical nonlinearity in vacuum: DeLLight Experiment

 \subsection{Interferometric measurement}

 The DeLLight interferometric method to measure the deflection of a probe laser pulse by an intense pump laser pulse is as follows, and schematized in Figure~\ref{fig:sagnac-scheme-pump}.
-A low-intensity laser pulse, of intensity $I_{in}$, is sent into a Sagnac interferometer via a 50/50 beamsplitter, {\it BS}, generating two daughter pulses (the probe and reference pulses) that circulate in opposite directions around the interferometer.
+A low-intensity laser pulse, of intensity $I_{in}$, is sent into a Sagnac interferometer via a 50/50 beam splitter, {\it BS}, generating two daughter pulses (the probe and reference pulses) that circulate in opposite directions around the interferometer.
 Both pulses are focused via two optical lenses in the interaction area with a minimum waist at focus $w_0$.

-The two counter-propagating pulses are in opposite phase in the dark output of the interferometer and interfere destructively.
-Due to the small asymetry in reflection and transmission of the beamsplitter, the extinction of the interferometer is never total , and residual interference signal, of intensity $I_{out}$, is captured by a CCD camera in the dark output.
-The degree of extinction of the residual interference signal is characterized by the extinction factor $\mathcal{F}$, defined as $\mathcal{F} = I_{out}/I_{in}$.
+The two counter-propagating pulses are in opposite phase in the dark output of the interferometer and therefore interfere destructively.
+Due to the small asymmetry between the reflection and transmission coefficients of the beam splitter, the destructive interference is never perfect, and a residual interference signal, of intensity $I_{out}$, is captured by a CCD camera in the dark output.
+The degree of destructive interference, i.e. the extinction of the residual interference signal, is characterized by the extinction factor $\mathcal{F}$, defined as $\mathcal{F} = I_{out}/I_{in}$ where $I_{in}$ is the incident probe intensity entering the interferometer.
+A smaller extinction factor corresponds to a deeper destructive interference and therefore to a larger interferometric amplification of the deflection signal.

 The intense pump pulse of energy $E_{pump}$ is now focused into the same interaction area with a minimum waist at focus $W_0$, in time coincidence and counter-propagating configuration with respect to the probe pulse.
 Its nonlinear coupling with the probe in vacuum generates an optical index gradient proportional to the intensity profile of the pump.
 The probe is then refracted due to this emergent index gradient by a deflection angle $\delta \theta_{\mathrm{QED}}$, while the reference pulse is not in time coincidence with the pump and is therefore unaffected.
 After recollimation by the second lens, the refracted probe pulse is vertically shifted with respect to the unrefracted reference pulse by an average distance of $\delta y_{\mathrm{QED}} = f \times \delta \theta_{\mathrm{QED}} $, where $f$ is the focal length.